-What’s the future of the Swiss Abroad Organisation? - SWI swissinfo.ch
+What’s the future of the Swiss Abroad Organisation?

 It is important to let the young generation define its visions and express its demands.
 If needed, the Swiss clubs may help them to realise their goals.

-And not least of all: Our online platform, Swisscommunity, is also attractive for the young generation.
+And not least of all: Our online platform, Swisscommunityexternal link, is also attractive for the young generation.

 Adapted from German by Urs Geiser, swissinfo.ch